• Skip to primary navigation

 What should I serve with fried fish?

 Feel free to serve this breaded cod fish with all your favorite sides and appetizers!
-For instance, it pairs perfectly with regular hush puppies, sweet crab hush puppies, and coleslaw.
+For instance, it pairs perfectly with regular hush puppies, sweet crab hush puppies, and coleslaw

 Why is my fried cod tough?